randreu28/infrastructure-mastery/README.md

 ```bash
 sudo docker images
 ```
+> Besides the one we just built, you should also see some images that minikube uses internally.
+If not, follow the steps in the minikube setup section

 Now, take into account that this is similar to a build step.
 Right now, a "screenshot" was made of the status of our application (in this case, the postgres database) and saved into the image.
 If we were to change the application (say, we switch from postgreSQL to mySQL, or maybe change the SQL code to initalize the tables) we'd have to redo the image, as it would not have the most recent changes.